treeverse/lakeFS/docs/understand/architecture.md

 The hooks engine enables CI/CD for data by triggering user defined [Actions](../setup/hooks.md) that will run during commit/merge.

-### Frontend UI
+### UI

 The UI layer is a simple browser-based client that uses the OpenAPI server.
 It allows management, exploration and data access to repositories, branches, commits and objects in the system.

+## Applications

+As a rule of thumb, lakeFS supports any s3-compatible application.
+This means that many common data applications work with lakeFS out of the box.

 ## lakeFS Clients

-There are several ways of interacting with lakeFS.
-Many data applications have different use-cases for lakeFS and we try to support as many as possible.
+Some data applications require deeper integrations with lakeFS to support different use-cases or enhanced functionality which is provided by lakeFS clients.

 ### OpenAPI Generated SDKs